 After the train from the airport to Taipei, how long I had to wait at the entrance of the metro station, without umbrella or raincoat, I was standing there nearly half an hour, tried to figure out what I should do as the rain seemed never stop!
 Then I had no choice to carry my luggage along the street in the rain to look for my hotel.
 There was a very kind lady who asked me to join under her umbrella while across a boulevard.
 I was not lucky with the weather but leave it, the rain aside, my time in Taipei was full of many surprises and very nice discoveries.

 Every morning I passed by this passage, as it's the way from my hotel to the metro station, but only in the last day I found a best Chinese big bun stall here.
 It was a very good bun filled with veggies, so fresh, so soft, so flavourful.
-Before my trip to Taipei, I did some online research and planned everything: where to go, what to do, what to eat...but then due to the wet weather, everything turned upside down: some night markets that I planned to visit were closed, I had to stay longer in the mall, to hide from the rain and it damaged my wallet when I couldn't keep only window shopping.
-I spent 400 USD for the jacket that I rarely wear, another few hundred for some home decor items.
+Before my trip to Taipei, I did some online research and planned everything: where to go, what to do, what to eat...but then due to the wet weather, everything turned upside down: some night markets I planned to visit were closed, I had to stay longer in the mall, to hide from the rain and it damaged my wallet when I couldn't keep only window shopping.
+I spent 400 USD for the jacket that later I rarely wear, another few hundreds for some home decor items.

 In Shilin market I first found the "little sausage inside big sausage", the big sausage made of sticky rice and the little one - of pork, so the big rice sausage is stuffed in a pork sausage, exactly same as the hot dog.
 I tried it.
 Very tasty, very oily but it's worth to try in this night market and it reminds me a rice burger - a new food creation by a young Vietnamese in Hanoi.